-Despite the economic slowdown, the total value of mineral production in B.C. held steady at \$5.7 billion in 2009, and mineral exploration investment reached \$179 million (according to Natural Resources Canada).
-2009 was also a busy year for mine development, with anywhere between 20 and 30 large projects moving through the permitting process at any given time.
+Mineral exploration expenditures in British Columbia were over \$370 million in 2010 (according to Natural Resources Canada) - more than double the previous year's expenditures.
+2010 was also a busy year for mine development, with approximately 20 large projects moving through the permitting process at any given time.